v-rgrace/Viva/Viva/glint/setup/change-live-survey.md

 ## Process to edit a survey item

 There are three entry points to choose from:
--	From the **Question Library** on your admin dashboard (doesn't require survey to go into unapproved state)
+-	From the **Question Library** on your admin dashboard; doesn't require survey to go into unapproved state
 -	From **Survey Programs, Live**
 -	From **Upcoming Surveys**